The Edinburgh Fringe

 Time To Save The World!

-In the run-up to the COP26 climate talks in Glasgow between the 31st of October and the 12th of November this year, I’m doing what I can to bring the issue of the environment to people’s awareness through the medium of comedy songs, with a series of “micro-gigs” in and around Edinburgh in October and early November.
-Having only just started putting it together, the line-up will hopefully increase, but at the moment it starts out like this:
+In the run-up to the COP26 climate talks in Glasgow between the 31st of October and the 12th of November this year, I did what I could to bring the issue of the environment to people’s awareness through the medium of comedy songs, with a series of “micro-gigs” in and around Edinburgh in October and early November.
+The line-up was something like this: